 A. Sheep obviously cannot voice out their needs.
 Yet the shepherd naturally knows the needs of each and every animal in the flock.
 Likewise, The Bible says that we don’t have to pray lengthy prayers like heathens do because God our creator is aware of our needs even before we ask him, (Matthew 6:7-8).

 B. The “green pastures” are the rich and verdant pastures, where the sheep need not move from place to place to be satisfied.
-The fields even parts of the desert would be green during the winter and spring.
+The fields and even parts of the desert would be green during the winter and spring.
 But in summer and fall, the sheep would be led to many places in search of food.
 God’s care is not seasonal but constant and abundant, (Barker, Kenneth L., and John R. Kohlenberger.
 “Psalms 23: The Goodness of God.”
 The Expositor’s Bible Commentary.
 Grand Rapids, MI: Zondervan Pub.
 House, 1994.
 824+.
 Print.)

 C. Shepherds don’t allow sheep to drink from running water (rivers etc.) because sheep while bending to drink water might also fall into it.
 Therefore Shepherds draw water from wells and give their sheep to drink.
 These wells in the middle east are very deep and require special mechanisms to draw water.

 We don’t need to worry about our needs because just like the Shepherd is aware of the needs of his flock and leads them to green pastures and still waters God also is aware of our needs, as well as how and where to meet them.
-Once again the new testament bears witness to His divine provision because in Matthew 6:25-34 Jesus advises us not to feel anxious about our needs and assures that God will provide.
+Once again the new testament bears witness to His divine provision because in Matthew 6:25-34 Jesus advises us not to feel anxious about our needs and assures us that God will provide.
 There’s one condition, however.
 God shall not sustain the greed that destroys us, (Proverbs 30:8).
 He will meet our genuine needs only, (James 4:1-3).

-3. He Restores Me
+3. The Lord is my Shepherd because He Restores Me

 Read Psalms 23:3a